osteele/posenet-pubsub/README.md

 opens the subscriber, with the publisher running in a hidden iframe within the page.

+You can also view this demo at <https://osteele.github.io/posenet-pubsub/>.

 The demo uses [stats.js](http://mrdoob.github.io/stats.js/) to display the animation request frame rate (on the left), and the PoseNet frame rate (on the right).